chinapedia/wikipedia.abstract.en/Page/Color_temperature.md

 Background

-Judd's_(r,g)_diagram.svg.]]

-Judd's_Maxwell_triangle.svg

-Judd's-UCS.png

-Planckian-locus-in-mireds.pngs.
+.]]

+s.
 Note the even spacing of the isotherms when using the reciprocal temperature scale and compare with the similar figure below.
 The even spacing of the isotherms on the locus implies that the mired scale is a better measure of perceptual color difference than the temperature scale.]]

 The notion of using Planckian radiators as a yardstick against which to judge other light sources is not new.[12]
 In 1923, writing about "grading of illuminants with reference to quality of color ... the temperature of the source as an index of the quality of color", Priest essentially described CCT as we understand it today, going so far as to use the term "apparent color temperature", and astutely recognized three cases:[13]